jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-\(c) The presiding officer may vote without restriction at meetings of the Board of Directors, and in the event of a tie vote the President, or  Senior Vice President, if acting as presiding officer, shall have an  additional vote to purposes of breaking the tie.
+\(c) The presiding officer may vote without restriction at meetings of the Board of Directors, and in the event of a tie vote the President, or  Senior Vice President, if acting as presiding officer, shall have an  additional vote for the purposes of breaking the tie.

 # ARTICLE VIII Meetings of the Corporation

-\(a) The annual meeting of the Corporation shall be held no later than fifteen days after the end of the fiscal year and at such place in the Commonwealth of Massachusetts as may be fixed by the Board of Directors, and shall be for the purpose of the election of officers and receiving reports and for any other business that may arise.
+\(a) The annual meeting of the Corporation shall be held between the First Day of April and the Last Day of May and at such place in the Commonwealth of Massachusetts as may be fixed by the Board of Directors, and shall be for the purpose of the election of officers and receiving reports and for any other business that may arise.

-\(b) Special meetings of the Corporation may be called at any time by the President or by any two members of the Board of Directors, or by the Secretary upon written request of five voting members.
+\(b) Special meetings of the Corporation may be called at any time by the President, by any two members of the Board of Directors, or by the Secretary upon written request of five voting members.
 Said meeting shall be held at such place in the Commonwealth of Massachusetts as shall be fixed by the Board of Directors

-\(c) At any meeting of the Corporation, a quorum for the transaction of business shall consist of not less than 35 voting members of the Corporation, or a majority of the voting members of the Corporation (whichever shall be the lesser number) present in person or by proxy, provided that any number of members (whether one or more and whether or
+\(c) At any meeting of the Corporation, a quorum for the transaction of business shall consist of no fewer than thirty five (35) voting members of the Corporation, or a majority of the voting members of the Corporation (whichever shall be the lesser number) present in person or by proxy, provided that any number of members (whether one or more and whether or